cakephp/docs/en/orm/table-objects.rst

 -----------------------------

-When saving belongsTo associations, the ORM expects a single nested entity at the singular, lowercased and underscored version the association name.
+When saving belongsTo associations, the ORM expects a single nested entity at the singular, camel cased version the association name.
 For example::

     use App\Model\Entity\Article;